 Status HB 1303, Introduced on 19 January 2021.

 Scope If enacted, HB 1303 would impose a tax on every person engaging within the state in the business of making sales of personal data or exchanging personal data for consideration.
 "Engaging within the state" means that the person generates gross income of the business from sources within this state, such as customers or intangible property located in this state, regardless of whether the person is physically present in the state.
 The term also means that a person generates gross income from the business from personal data of individuals located in the state.
 For purposes the bill, an individual is located in the state if any of the addresses utilized by that individual is located in this state.
-"Personal data" means any information that is linked or reasonably linked to an identified or identified an individual is located in the state if any of the proposes of increasing public safety or positive health outcomes.
-"Deidentified data" means data that cannot reasonably be used to infer information about, or otherwise be linked to, an identified or identified heatural person, or a device linked to such person, provided that the controller that possesses the data: (i) Takes reasonable measures to ensure that the data cannot be associated with a natural person; (ii) Publicly commits to maintain and use the data only in a deidentified fashion and not attempt to reidentify the data; and (iii) Contractually obligates any recipients of the information to comply with all provisions of the law.
-Taxpayers subject to the new law would be required to register and provide detailed information about their business, including a determination of the gross income of the business attributable to the sale, or exchange for consideration, of personal information of Washingtonians, to be calculated by applying a ratio of the number of Washington addresses in the personal information to all addresses in the personal information or, If the ratio is not readily attainable, the ratio of the population of the state to all the states of the US
+"Personal data" means any information that is linked or reasonably linked to an identified or identifiable natural person.
+"Personal data" does not include: (i) Deidentified data or publicly available information about, or otherwise be linked to, an identified or identifiable natural person, conserving that the controller that possesses the data: (i) Takes reasonable measures to ensure that the data cannot be associated with a natural person; (ii) Publicly commits to maintain and use the data only in a deidentified fashion and not attempt to reidentify the data; and (iii) Contractually obligates any recipients of the information to comply with all provisions of the law.
+Taxpayers subject to the new law would be required to register and provide detailed information about their business, including a determination of the gross income of the business attributable to the sale, or exchange for consideration, of personal information of Washingtonians, to be calculated by applying a ratio of the number of Washington addresses in the personal information to all addresses in the personal information to all addresses in the personal information of the grost income of the business attributable to the sale, or exchange for consideration, of personal information of the population of the state to all the states of the US in the taxpayer's

 Rate 1.8%

 Thresholds None specified.

 Exclusions None specified.

 Effective date N/A

 EY Global Tax Alerts

 EY contact Scott Roberti Ernst & Young LLP Indirect Tax/State and Local/National Tax Executive Director scott.roberti@ey.com Karl Nicolas Ernst & Young LLP Indirect Tax/State and Local/National Tax Executive Director karl.nicolas@ey.com

-33.12.
+35. United States 35.12.
 United States - West Virginia